Rybo713/V8Swaps/README.md

 # What's in Progress?
 - Supra Sounds (2JZ)
+- Uping the boost on the Twin Turbos

 # What Still Needs Work?
 - ETK I-Series Semi Engine: Engine flies out when locked up while high rpm usage (not planning to fix due to fun factor)